 The Woodlands Township honors patriots, first responders of September 11, 2001

 The Township hosted the Patriot Day of Remembrance at 7:30 a.m. at The Woodlands Central Fire Station.
-Interim Fire Chief Doug Adams welcomed the group and offered remarks, along with the Posting of Colors by The Woodlands Fire Department Honor Guard.
-Caroline Freeman sang the National Anthem and Chaplain Pat Pechacek offered the invocation.
+The Woodlands Fire Chief Palmer Buck welcomed the group and offered remarks, along with the Posting of Colors by The Woodlands Fire Department Honor Guard.
+The National Anthem was performed by Lauren Erato along with an invocation by Chaplain Pat Pechacek.

 After a reading of the Firefighter’s Prayer, the firefighters took part in The Ringing of the Bell, in honor of the 343 firefighters, eight paramedics and more than 70 law enforcement officers who lost their lives on September 11, 2001.
 Following the bell ceremony, the group observed a moment of silence.

-To watch the ceremonies, please visit The Woodlands Township Facebook page at www.facebook.com/TheWoodlandsTownship.
+To watch a replay of the ceremonies, please visit The Woodlands Township Facebook page at www.facebook.com/TheWoodlandsTownship.
 For more information about The Woodlands Township, please call 281-210-3800 or visit www.thewoodlandstownship-tx.gov.